niceyeti/covid19/readme.md

 <img src="compass_rose.jpeg" />

-This is a prototyping repo of text-mining and search methods developed for the COVID-19 dataset from the Allen Ai institute.
+This is a prototyping repo of text-mining and search methods developed for the COVID-19 document dataset from the Allen Ai institute.
 Evaluation/tasks are still forthcoming from the Kaggle, but most of the problems seem more like SWE than ML:
 * what use cases address the needs of COVID-19 researchers
 * what generic search platforms or frameworks can get them information as rapidly as possible

-This repo is purely a demonstration of the use of vector-space language modeling using gensim to support the following use cases:
+This repo is a demonstration of the use of vector-space language modeling using gensim to support the following use cases:
 * semantic keyword search:
   * ranking relevant research papers using document vectors
   * 'also see...' suggestions